Quick Marinated Honey Sriracha Chicken Thighs

 Enter your email below and get it sent straight to your inbox.
 Plus, you get more tasty recipes every week!

 This recipe, though, has been well received by my family.
 It is full of Asian-inspired flavors with a hint of spiciness, but nothing too exotic.
-Honey sriracha is a flavor everyone enjoys and this sriracha grilled chicken has stood the test of time on my recipe rotation for years now.
-You could swap this marinade and make them with a sweet and sticky honey teriyaki sauce as well.
+Honey sriracha is a flavor everyone enjoys, and this sriracha grilled chicken has stood the test of time on my recipe rotation for years now.

 - Simple ingredients – It uses simple Asian ingredients that are easily found in any grocery store.

 - Perfect for meal prep – This sriracha grilled chicken makes a great freezer meal.
-Double or triple the recipe and freeze for another day so dinner is ready to just cook.
+Double or triple the recipe and freeze for another day, so dinner is ready to just cook.

 - Adjustable spice level – Turn on the heat if you like spicy by adding more sriracha.

 - Chicken thighs – Bone-in or boneless skinless chicken thighs.
-You can make this recipe using skin-on chicken thighs but I find fat from them tends to cause the grill to flare up making them more difficult to cook without burning.
+You can make this recipe using skin-on chicken thighs, but I find fat from them tends to cause the grill to flare up, making them more difficult to cook without burning.
 I also personally like it when the marinade coats the actual chicken vs the skin alone.
 I just find the flavor to be better overall.

 - Hoisin sauce – an ingredient popular in Southern Chinese cuisine.
 Thick like molasses but with a unique sweet and salty flavor.